 This MD&A contains forward looking statements that involve numerous risks and uncertainties.
 The Company continually seeks to minimize its exposure to business risks, but by nature of its business and exploration activities and size, will always have some risk.
 These risks are not always quantifiable due to their uncertain nature.
-Should one or more of these risks and uncertainties, including those set forth in this MD&A under the headings "Cautionary Notes Regarding Forward-Looking Statements" materialize, or should underlying assumptions prove incorrect, then actual results may vary materially from those described in forward-looking statements.
+Should one or more of these risks and uncertainties, including those set forth in this MD&A under the heading "Cautionary Notes Regarding Forward-Looking Statements" below, materialize, or should underlying assumptions prove incorrect, then actual results may vary materially from those described in forward-looking statements.

-The written disclosure of technical information in this MD&A has been reviewed, verified and approved by Ian Neill, P.Geo, Vice President, Exploration of the Company and a Qualified Person ("QP") for the purposes of National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
-Readers are directed to the section entitled "Scientific and Technical Disclosure" included within this MD&A.
+The written disclosure of technical information in this MD&A has been reviewed, verified and approved by Tyler Caswell, P.Geo, Principal Geologist of the Company and a qualified person ("QP") for the purposes of National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
+Readers are directed to the section entitled "Scientific and Technical Disclosure" included below.